NukeCodes/Physis/README.md

 devices (these'll be native applications of course).

-Copyright © 2018 - Nuke Codes
+Copyright © 2018 - Nuke Codes.
+All rights reserved.